anarcat/terms-benchmarks/README.md

     xinit blackbox

+Tests were also performed on a clean, on-disk Fedora 27 install.

-In blackbox, start a terminal and cat the magic file:
+Once a GUI is available, start the terminal and cat the magic file:

     cat magicstring